osinkolu/Agrobot/README.md

-# Feature Update (May 2022): Enable users to find nearest Pest control store added.
+# Feature Update (May 2022): Ability to find nearest pest control store.
 We've given more knowledge power to the farmers, after detecting pest or disease in the farm, they can use the nearby store tool to find the nearest pest control shops based on their current location.

 # Update (April 2022): Chicken detection model added.